Identifying CP Basis Invariants in SMEFT: Abstract

 \section{Abstract}

 Building on our automated framework that uses ring diagrams for classifying CP basis invariants~\cite{Darvishi:2023ckq}, this paper broadens the application of the methodology with more extensive examples and a wider scope of theoretical frameworks.
-Here, we showcase its versatility through detailed analyses in the Standard Model Effective Field Theory (SMEFT) up to dim-$2n$, and SMEFT with sterile neutrinos ($\nu$SMEFT) up to dimension-7.
+Here, we showcase its versatility through detailed analyses of specific operators in the Standard Model Effective Field Theory (SMEFT), such as a four-fermion operator at dimension-6 and a Yukawa operator extended up to dimension-$2n$ terms while maintaining a dimension-6 core, as well as in SMEFT with sterile neutrinos ($\nu$SMEFT) up to dimension-7.
 By integrating the ring-diagram technique with the Cayley-Hamilton theorem, we have developed a system that not only simplifies the process of identifying basic and joint invariants but also enables the automatic differentiation between CP-even and CP-odd invariants from the lowest orders.
 Additionally, this work presents a comparison of our results with those derived using the traditional Hilbert-Poincar\'e series and its Plethystic logarithm.
-While these conventional approaches primarily yield the numerical count of invariants, our framework provides a complete structure of invariants, thereby surpassing the limitations of these traditional methods.
+While these conventional approaches primarily yield the numerical count of invariants, our framework provides a complete structure of invariants, thereby surpassing the limitations of these traditional~methods.